Ee-Chee/SpicedAcademy-Tabasco-SocialNetwork-Week9to11/README.md

 8) Online builders
 * OnlineFriends component is created(client) and socket.io(server) is used to display all the current online friends.
-a.

 Server side
 * When a user(client) first communicates with server, a connection with socket.io is also established.
 Socket.io runs the cookie-session middleware to get the id of the user.
 If no cookie is detected, socket.io is then disconnected.
 * An object, onlineUsers that uses socket ids as keys and user ids as values is created.
-Those ids are used to detect the online users.
+Those ids are used to detect the online users by emitting 'onlineUsers', 'userJoined' and 'userLeft' events.
 * If a user who has the site open in two tabs(two sockets associated) closes one of them, she will still remain in the list of online users.
-b.

 Client side
-* In client code, the 'onlineUsers', 'userJoined', and 'userLeft' events are listened to dispatch corresponding actions.
+* In client code, the 'onlineUsers', 'userJoined' and 'userLeft' events are listened to dispatch corresponding actions.
 The actions result in an up-to-date list of online users being present in the global state object at all times.
 OnlineFriends component for displaying the list of online users is passed the list as a prop by a container component created with the connect function exported by react-redux.

 <img src="online.png">